-Participants will be provided product use instructions and adherence counseling for the first time at their study enrollment visit, and per the schedule on the protocol.
-The person providing product use instructions and adherence counseling will inform participants of study requirements for product use and adherence to protocol requirements such as returning for study visits and not sharing product.
+Participants will be provided product use instructions and adherence counseling for the first time at their study enrollment visit, and per the schedule on the protocol and the adherence counseling protocol.
+The person providing product use instructions and adherence counseling will discuss with participants adherence to protocol requirements such as returning for study visits and not sharing product.
 Adequate time should be taken to explain the product use instructions thoroughly and to answer any questions the participant may have.
-Any questions or concerns raised by the participant should be documented in her study records, so this information is easily available for reference at follow-up visits.
+Any questions or concerns raised by the participant should be documented in his/her study records so this information is easily available for reference at follow-up visits.

 In general, adherence counseling will be provided in accordance with recommendations from PrEP clinical guidance documents and in-country implementation strategies (Centers for Disease Control [CDC], World Health Organization [WHO]).
-Using a participant-centered approach to frame discussions, adherence counseling will include education around the importance of daily pill adherence (for Steps 1 and 3, if TDF/FTC is chosen for Step 3) and supporting strategies that link pill taking to the participant's daily routine (i.e., daily calendar, plans for travel, daily habits).
-Counseling will be tailored based on which Step of the study the participant is currently in.
-For Step 1, counseling should be focused on daily adherence to oral CAB tablets; for Step 2, counseling should be focused on attending study visits to receive the CAB injections and what to expect before, during, and after injections; and for Step 3, counseling should be focused on adherence to oral TDF/FTC.
+Using a participant-centered approach to frame discussions, adherence counseling for those on TDF/FTC will include education around the importance of daily pill adherence and supporting strategies that link pill taking to the participant's daily routine (i.e., daily calendar, plans for travel, habits).
+For those choosing cabotegravir injections, counseling should be focused on attending study visits to receive the injections and what to expect before, during, and after injections, as well as daily adherence to oral tablets if the participant decides to take the oral lead-in.